-Both the Flame Boss 500 and UltraQ include one 6 ft. pit and temperature probe.
-They also allow users to add two additional meat probes to monitor the cooker temperature and up to three food temperatures.
+Both the Flame Boss 500 and UltraQ include one 6 ft. pit and temperature probe in thier kits.
+They also allow users to add two additional meat probes to monitor up to three food temperatures at one time.

 Both the UltraQ and Flame Boss 500 have Wi-Fi capabilities and companion websites that allow users to remotely control and monitor your cooker's temperature.

 The UltraQ's website, ShareMyCook.com, has the ability to add notes on temperature graphs at specific times.
 Having this detailed information is priceless and especially helpful for those, like us, who like to go back to reference and learn from past experiences.
 In comparison, Flame Boss 500 users are only able to make notes underneath the graph and lack the ability to make precise notes at given times.